 "A five-cent principle ain't no principle at all.
 The man needs a nickle.
 Needs it real bad."
 The short man smiled.
 "I don't need nothing.
 It's the rules."
 "Have two," said the man, and flicked second nickle into the saucer.
 Gigi glaring, the earring man smiling, they left the snack bar together.
 She sat down across the aisle from him to expand on the incident while the man crunched ice.
 "Gigi."
 She held out her hand.
 "You?"
 "Dice," he said.

 "Like chopping small?"
 "Like pair of."
 He touched her with a cool cool hand and they made up stories for each other for miles.
 Gigi even got comfortable enough to ask him had he ever seen or heard tell of a rock formation that looked like a man and a woman making out.
 He laughed and said no, but that he once heard about a place where there was a waterfall in the middle of a wheat field.
 And that behind this waterfall two trees grew in each others arms.
 And If you squeezed in between them in just the right way, well, you would feel an ecstasy no human could invent or duplicate.
 "They say after that, can't nobody turn you down."
 "Nobody turns me down now."
 "Nobody?
 I mean no-o body!"
 "Where is this place?"
 "Ruby.
 Ruby, Oklahoma.
 Way out in the middle of nowhere."
-"You been there?"
+"You been there?" in front of a kind of barbecue grill had said "Not yet.

-"Not yet.
 But I plan to check it out.
-Say they got the best rhubarb pie in the nation."
+Say they got the best rhubarb pie in the nation." grand"I hate rhubarb." intro's country," Some girls were there too, "Hate it?

-"I hate rhubarb."

-"Hate it?
 Girl, you ain't lived.
-You ain't lived at all."

-"I'm going home.
-See my folks."

-"Where's home for you?"
+You ain't lived at all." much "I'm going home.
+See my folks." of raw horniness stapping her "Where's home for you?"
 "Frisco.
 All my folks live in Frisco.
 I just talked to my grandfather.
 They're waiting on me."
+They're waiting on me."
 Dice nodded but said nothing.
+In she was out of fown.
+What the Gigi stuffed the brownie wrapper in her empty paper cup.
+I am not lost, she thought.
+Not lost at all.
+I can go see Granddaddy or go back to the Bay or...'
+The train slowed.
+Dice rose to collect his luggage from the overhead rack.
+He was so short he had to stand on tip toe.
+Gigi helped him and he didn't seem to mind.
+"Well, I get off here.
+Nice talking with you." as grill were tellin "You too.": there was no motel.
+And if there was any pie it "Good luck.
+Watch out, now.
+Don't get wet."
+No, this is Alcorn, Mississippi, she probably would have believed them.
+Same haircuts, same stares, same loose, hick smiles.
+What her Granddaddy called "country's country."
+Some girls were there too, arguing, it seemed, with one of them.
+In any case, they weren't much help but she enjoyed the waves of raw horniness slapping her back as she walked off down the street.